Dividing a circle into areas: Lemma

-If there are n points on the circle and one more point is added, n lines can be drawn from the new point to previously existing points.
+If there are n points on the circle and one more point is added, n lines can be drawn from the new point to the previously existing points.
 Two cases are possible.
 In the first case (a), the new line passes through a point where two or more old lines (between previously existing points) cross.
 In the second case (b), the new line crosses each of the old lines in a different point.
 It will be useful to know the following fact.